 The Devil’s in the details.
 Details are important in your website, and microcopy is taking care of details!
 The microcopy is a forgotten text in many web pages, but it is a differentiator that will separate you from your competition and win over more users.

 When we decide to bet on a copy, we usually focus on big texts that go directly to your homepage, your about page or service page.
-However, as we care about creating compelling headlines or a memorable welcome sequence and CTA’s; we shouldn't forget the little texts that make a big difference.
+However, as we care about creating compelling headlines or a memorable call to action (CTA), we shouldn't forget the little texts that make a big difference.
 Those words humanize the conversation and move to action.

 What is microcopy?